yukarinoki/tabular-scope/README.md

 C:\Users\YourUsername\Anaconda3\envs\your_env_name\python.exe
 ```

-... (その他の内容) ...
+## Requirements

+- Visual Studio Code version 1.60.0 or higher
+- Python with pandas library installed (for PKL file viewing)

+## Known Issues

+- Large CSV or PKL files (>100MB) may cause performance issues.
+- PKL viewing requires a working Python environment with pandas installed.

+## Release Notes

+### 1.0.0

+Initial release of TabularScope

+- Basic CSV and PKL file viewing support
+- Context menu integration for quick file opening
+- Custom Python path configuration

 ## Contributing

 Contributions are always welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md) first.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-If you encounter any problems or have any suggestions, please file an issue on the [GitHub repository](https://github.com/yukarinoki/tabular-scope/issues).
+If you encounter any problems or have any suggestions, please file an issue on the [GitHub repository](https://github.com/yourusername/tabular-scope/issues).

 ---

-Happy CSV viewing with TabularScope! 📊🔍
+Enjoy viewing your tabular data with TabularScope! 📊🔍